Nordic Knotwork and Viking Style Tattoos

 At our Bondi Junction Tattoo Studio, we’re often asked for a diverse range of Viking Tattoos, however there are a few designs in this style which are especially popular.

 - The symbol we know today as the compass is a popular Nordic tattoo.
-This symbol was called a ‘Vegvisir’ (Pathfinder), not in the Viking age specifically but from an Icelandic book on magic from the more recent 17th
+This symbol was called a ‘Vegvisir’ (Pathfinder), not in the Viking age specifically but from an Icelandic book on magic from the more recent 17th century.

 - Another popular Viking Tattoo design is ‘The Helm of Awe’.
 It was considered a symbol which denoted superior power and protection and is commonly tattooed as part of a full-arm or half-arm sleeve.
 The symbol was said to give the wearer courage and it promoted fear amongst his enemies.